aws/karpenter-provider-aws/website/content/en/v0.28/concepts/deprovisioning.md

 If the node is marked as voluntarily disrupted by another controller, karpenter will do nothing.

-## Disabling Deprovisioning
+## Controls

-### Pod Eviction
+### Pod-Level Controls

-Pods can be opted out of eviction by setting the annotation `karpenter.sh/do-not-evict: "true"` on the pod.
-This is useful for pods that you want to run from start to finish without interruption.
+You can block Karpenter from voluntarily choosing to disrupt certain pods by setting the `karpenter.sh/do-not-evict: "true"` annotation on the pod.
+This is useful for pods that you want to run from start to finish without disruption.
+By opting pods out of this disruption, you are telling Karpenter that it should not voluntarily remove a node containing this pod.

-Examples might include a real-time, interactive game that you don't want to interrupt, or a long batch job (such as you might have with machine learning) that would need to start over if it were interrupted.
+Examples of pods that you might want to opt-out of disruption include an interactive game that you don't want to interrupt or a long batch job (such as you might have with machine learning) that would need to start over if it were interrupted.

 ```yaml
 apiVersion: apps/v1